serenity-is/docs/tutorials/courses/README.md

 ## Adding Sample Data for the Courses Table

-After creating the `Courses` table and its UI, add sample course records for the upcoming steps.
+Now add sample course records for the upcoming steps.

 Open the CourseDB → Courses screen and create the following records: